Early Rountrees of New Kent County

 - See separate page for more on this subject. [↩]

 - If “Junr” was our William Rountree, then some elder William Rountree “Senr.” must have still been alive.
 A William Rountree used as a headright in 1684 who was a militia member in 1700 may not have still been alive in 1741.
 Even if imported as a young teenager, he would have been in his mid seventies by 1741.
-Thus we have to consider the possibility that the “Junr.” was not our William Rountree, but rather his son.
-Other records of the son do not suggest that he was old enough in 1741 (the reference is surely to an adult) but the possibility exists.
-That might also explain the deed of gift to William and Randall if they were the two eldest sons.
-His name is also significant, in that Virginians of the early 1700s commonly named either their first or second sons after themselves.
-Thus it is possible that William Rountree Jr. was born as early as 1720 or before. [↩]
+Thus we have to consider the possibility that the “Junr.” was not our William Rountree, but rather his son, though we have no other records suggesting that the son was old enough to be an adult in 1741. [↩]

 - Goochland County Deed Book 7, p202-6. [↩]